piebrary/greenlanceV2/documentation/index.md

 - Lastly you want to publish the website to the web, follow the next section [Publishing](#publishing) for that workflow

 ## Publishing<a name="publishing"></a>
 With publishing we mean downloading the updated repository with it's chances on the server, create a build package from that and copy the build files to the folder where your website is hosted.
-If we made backend changes we also need to restart our backend server.
+If we made server changes we also need to restart our server server.

 - First navigate to the repository with the command line.
 When you are in the repositories top level folder we will fetch or pull the changes.
 Use `git pull`
 - Then we want to create a build package of the repository.
-First navigate to the frontend folder with `cd frontend` and then build the source with `npm run build`
+First navigate to the webapp folder with `cd webapp` and then build the source with `npm run build`
 - When the process succeeded we copy the files to the location where our website is hosted.
 Normally this location is `/var/www/html`.
 Copy the files with `sudo cp -r build/* /var/www/html` and provide your password.
 The newly build website is now available to the web.
-- When changes were made to the backend, we need to navigate there with `cd ../backend` and restart the process with `pm2 restart [repository-name]-api`
+- When changes were made to the server, we need to navigate there with `cd ../server` and restart the process with `pm2 restart [repository-name]-api`